ansible/mazer/README.md

 $ mazer install --content-path ~/my-ansible-content alikins.collection_inspect
 ```

-This will install the alikins.collection_inspect role to ~/my-ansible-content/alikins/collection_inspect
+This will install the alikins.collection_inspect collection to ~/my-ansible-content/alikins/collection_inspect

 ### Installing collections in 'editable' mode for development